Sweet Dog

 3

-Don't pile on the home remedies
+Don't pile on home remedies

 4

-See the vet for a tiered diagnosis
+See the vet for a diagnosis

 0 / 5

-Ready for the consult
+Ready for the appointment

 When to see the vet

-Keep an eye on and note
+Keep an eye on it and take notes

 • Dandruff, a coat that's losing its shine